wcgordon1/TustinRecruiting/src/content/jobs/tr-ai-product-manager-santa-ana-ai-p-auwn12.md

   Technology.
 Our company is dedicated to transforming digital health platforms, medical software, and healthcare analytics.
 We are seeking a motivated and experienced individual who thrives in a remote working environment and who can lead our distributed team effectively.

-  ## Position Overview

-  As an AI Product Manager, you will play a critical role in driving the development and deployment of cutting-edge AI solutions in the healthcare sector.
+Position Overview As an AI Product Manager, you will play a critical role in driving the development and deployment of cuttingedge AI solutions in the healthcare sector.
 You will be working remotely, leveraging your expertise to oversee a dedica...
 location: 'Santa Ana, CA'
 team: Software
 schedule: Standard Business Hours